 In fact, events earlier this week bore out his central thesis.
 With the advent of GDPR, many US-based websites opted to cut off EMEA readers rather than attempt to comply with the law.
 This action helpfully made it clear who was doing shady things with their users’ data, thereby providing a valuable service to US readers, while rarely inconveniencing European readers very much.

 The New York Times, with its strong international readership, was not willing to cut off overseas ad revenue.
 Instead, they went down a different route (emphasis still mine):

 The publisher blocked all open-exchange ad buying on its European pages, followed swiftly by behavioral targeting.
 Instead, NYT International focused on contextual and geographical targeting for programmatic guaranteed and private marketplace deals and has not seen ad revenues drop as a result, according to Jean-Christophe Demarta, svp for global advertising at New York Times International.

-Digiday has more details, but that quote has the salient facts: turning off invasive tracking had no negative results whatsoever.
+Digiday has more details, but that quote has the salient facts: turning off invasive tracking – and the targeted advertising which relies on it – had no negative results whatsoever.

 This is of course because knowing someone is reading the NYT, and perhaps which section, is quite enough information to know whether they are an attractive target for a brand to advertise to.
 Nobody has ever deliberately clicked from serious geopolitical analysis to online impulse shopping.
 However, the awareness of a brand and its association with Serious Reporting will linger in readers’ minds for a long time.